Beliavsky/Fortran-Tools/README.md

 [tap](https://github.com/gzahl/tap): minimal producer implementation of the "Test Anything Protocol" (TAP) in Fortran 90, from gzahl

 [test-drive](https://github.com/awvwgk/test-drive): lightweight, procedural unit testing framework based on nothing but standard Fortran, by awvwgk.
 Integration with meson, cmake and Fortran package manager (fpm) is available.

+[Vegetables](https://gitlab.com/everythingfunctional/vegetables/-/tree/main/): testing framework written using functional programming principles, by Brad Richardson.
+As many of its procedures as possible are marked with the pure keyword while still allowing the framework to test impure code.